open-component-model/ocm-spec/doc/introduction/README.md

 - transport
 - deployment or
-- other lifecycle-management aspects based on a well-defined description of software-artefacts, their types and the access to their physical content.
+- other lifecycle-management aspects based on a well-defined description of software-artifacts, their types and the access to their physical content.

 In that sense, the OCM provides the basis to
-- exchange information about software in a controlled manner by defining a location- and technology-agnostic reference framework to identify software artefacts
+- exchange information about software in a controlled manner by defining a location- and technology-agnostic reference framework to identify software artifacts
-- enable access to local technical artefacts via these IDs
+- enable access to local technical artifacts via these IDs
-- verify the authenticity of the artefact content found in an actual environment.
+- verify the authenticity of the artifact content found in an actual environment.

-If software installations are described using the OCM, e.g. a scanning tool could use this to collect all technical artefacts it needs to check and store findings under the globally unique and location-agnostic identities provided by the model.
+If software installations are described using the OCM, e.g. a scanning tool could use this to collect all technical artifacts it needs to check and store findings under the globally unique and location-agnostic identities provided by the model.
 This information can be stored along with the component versions and exchanged with other tools without loosing its meaning.
 If the technical resources of different software installations are described with different formalisms, such tools must provide interfaces and implementations for all if them and data exchange becomes a nightmare.